getindiekit/indiekit/docs/configuration/index.md

 - and finally, each plug-in may accept its own configuration options, and these should be provided under a key with the plug-in’s name.

   > [!WARNING]
   > Plug-ins may include options that require private information such as passwords or API keys to be given.
-It’s recommended that you store these values in environment (or configuration) variables which can only be seen by you and the application.
+Store these values in environment variables which can only be seen by you and the application.

 ## Example